jayrtrinch/Getting-and-Cleaning-Data-Course-Project/README.md

 # **Getting Started**
 In this repository, you will find:

-- **dl_data.R** : an R-script that will download and unzip the data set in your computer
+- **dl_data.R** : an R-script that will download and unzip the data set in the directory ./temp/UCI HAR Dataset
-- **run_analysis.R** : the R-script to be executed on the data set to accomplish the 5 objectives listed above
+- **run_analysis.R** : the R-script that will accomplish the 5 objectives listed above provided that the unzipped files are in the directory ./temp/UCI HAR Dataset
 - **tidy_dataset.txt** : the clean data produced by using run_analysis.R
 - **CodeBook.md**, **CodeBook.Rmd**, **CodeBook.html** : describes the data, variables, and step-by-step transformations performed by run_analysis.R
 - **README.md** : this document you are reading now